 The security appliance includes an internal SMTP client that the Events system can use to notify external entities that a certain event has occurred.
 You can configure SMTP servers to receive these event notices, and then forward them to specified e-mail addresses.
-The SMTP facility is active only when you enable E-mail events an the security appliance.
+The SMTP facility is active only when you enable e-mail events on the security appliance.